mcmonkey819/z1_global_tracker/README.md

 Pressing numpad 0 will reset the counter back to 0

+The script can also be run with just the item table showing by passing in `--small` or simply `-s` on the command line:
+    `python global_tracker.py --small`

 ## Limitations and future work
 * The window is not currently resizeable.
 * A future update will add a mode that only shows the drop table and not the enemy images